juffrou/juffrou/juffrou-assemble/src/resources/README.txt

-What's new in Juffrou 2.0.10
+What's new in Juffrou 2.1.1

+juffrou-reflect Module:

+ JuffrouBeanWrapper.getNestedBeanWrapper can now receive a nested path as parameter.

+juffrou-xml-spring Module:

+ new JuffrouSpringBeanWrapper is the Spring framework's BeanWrapper implementation using JuffrouBeanWrapper.

+New in Juffrou 2.0.10

 juffrou-reflect Module: